 While some American hunters (like former President Theodore Roosevelt) did travel to Africa on safari in the late 1800s and early 1900s, that trickle increased to a flood in the 1950s.
 This surge in the popularity of African hunting safaris among American hunters was helped along by writers like Jack O’Connor and Robert Ruark (though they were far from the only ones).

 Ruark’s first safari in 1951 with legendary Professional Harry Selby was immortalized in the 1953 book Horn of the Hunter, which remains a classic to this day.
-Outdoor Life footed the bill for O’Connor’s first safari in 1953 and the stories of his exploits on that hunt and his subsequent trips to Africa filled the pages magazine, as well as the dreams of many American hunters, over the next two decades.
+Outdoor Life footed the bill for O’Connor’s first safari in 1953 and the stories of his exploits on that hunt and his subsequent trips to Africa filled magazine pages, as well as the dreams of many American hunters, over the next two decades.

 Aside from the aforementioned British cartridges and the German 9.3x62mm Mauser, there weren’t very many options for American hunters to use on thick skinned dangerous game like buffalo and elephant though.